an introduction

 "Oh good one.
 All along, I thought it had to do with the fact that a large percentage of Jerusalem residents speak Arabic."
 He didn't say anything.

-Despite the barely concealed racist assumptions from this conversation, there are many admirable enclaves of the Israeli population that agitate against the oppression of the Palestinians.
+Despite the barely concealed racist assumptions of the man in this conversation, there are many admirable enclaves of the Israeli population that agitate against the oppression of the Palestinians.
 In fact, there are Israelis that would debate our guides and guest speakers on the exact same points that I did.

-Unfortunately, tourists can get trapped into homogenizing a country's population, and its in Birthright's interest to lure you right into this trap.
+Unfortunately, tourists can get trapped into homogenizing a country's population, and it's in Birthright's interest to lure you right into this trap.
 If hypothetically everyone in Israel is a Jewish nationalist (read: Zionist), then that coincides perfectly with Birthright's ideology.
-Then Birthright can claim they are representing the population of Israel.
+Then Birthright can claim they are only representing the population of Israel.
 It's all so perfectly uncomplicated, unlike reality.
 Every country has its debates (and of course its limits around what is considered acceptable, sane, or mainstream debate).
-However, when a chorus of Israeli citizens all sing the same tune, its hard to imagine where the debate happens.
+However, when a chorus of Israeli citizens you meet on your trip all sing the same tune, its hard to imagine where the debate happens.

 In part it occurs in the Jerusalem Post (Israel's largest distribution English-language newspaper).
 In this "Right of Reply" article an Israeli anarchist (Uri Gordon) defends the anarchist community from the vilification of a previous article.
 Now imagine for a second a major American newspaper, say the Boston Globe allowing an anarchist the right of reply.
 Actually, I can't imagine it.